starship/starship/docs/zh-TW/config/README.md

 ## 記憶體使用量

-`memory_usage` 模組顯示現在系統記憶體與 swap 的使用量。
+The `memory_usage` module shows current system memory and swap usage.

-預設 swap 使用量會在系統總 swap 使用量不為 0 時顯示出來。
+By default the swap usage is displayed if the total system swap is non-zero.

 ::: tip

-這個模組預設是停用的。 想要啟用它的話，請在設定檔中將 `disabled` 設定為 `false`。
+This module is disabled by default.
+To enable it, set `disabled` to `false` in your configuration file.

 :::